PBOC unleashes fresh capital via RRR cut for inclusive financing

 The PBOC decided earlier this month to ease evaluation rules for qualifying financial institutions to enjoy lower RRR in a move to encourage inclusive financing.

-Financial institutions can deposit less in the central bank as reserve money if they lend a certain share of their loans to small and micro firms each borrowing less than 10 million yuan (1.48 million US dollars) from them.
+Financial institutions can deposit less in the central bank as reserve money if they lend a certain share of their loans to small and micro firms each borrowing less than 10 million RMB (1.48 million U.S. dollars) from them.

-The dynamic evaluation will inject about 250 billion yuan long-term capital into the market, the central bank said.
+The dynamic evaluation will inject about 250 billion RMB long-term capital into the market, the central bank said.

-The central bank earlier this month lowered RRR across the board and conducted medium-term lending facility.
+Earlier this month, the central bank lowered RRR across the board and conducted medium-term lending facility.

-About 800 billion yuan of long-term capital was released by the above measures.
+About 800 billion RMB of long-term capital was released by the above measures.